Core rules

 If a character is looking for something and it's there, they find it.
 For other situations where awareness is relevant and not obvious, like being ambushed, test Wits.

-Some adventurers from ((California)) are blessed with preternatural good luck.
-In situations where the answer is indeterminate, have one of the characters test their Shine.
+Some adventurers from Kuyama are blessed with preternatural good luck.
+In situations where the answer is indeterminate, have one of the characters make a fortune test by testing their Shine.
 On a success, the outcome favors the character.

 Magpie "Two-Lives" Grim is looking for some oil in the pile of provisions the Storm Crow outlaws left behind.
 The GM asks her to test her Shine.
 A success!
 A barrel of oil and a book of matches is tucked into some saddlebags.